yaroslavsobolev/robowski-maps/README.md

 ### Automation of CRAIC microspectrometer

-The scripts for automating the CRAIC microspectrometer for measuring the UV-Vis absorption spectra of the vial plates are in the `uv-vis-absorption-spectroscopy/craic-automation` folder.
+The scripts for automating the CRAIC microspectrometer for measuring the UV-Vis absorption spectra of the vial plates are in the `robowski/uv_vis_absorption_spectroscopy/craic-automation` folder.
 They are mostly based on PyAutoGUI for controlling the GUI of the CRAIC software for moving the XY stage and starting the measurements.
 The barcodes on the plates are read using a webcam and OpenCV (`cv2`) barcode detection functionality.

 ### Spectral unmixing of the UV-Vis absorption spectra

-Scripts related to spectral unmixing are in the `uv-vis-absorption-spectroscopy` folder.
-Most of the functionality for extracting the component concentrations from the spectra is in the `process_wellplate_spectra.py` module.
-This file is supposed to be imported into other scripts that use its functions;
+Scripts related to spectral unmixing are in the `robowski/uv_vis_absorption_spectroscopy` folder.

-it is not meant to be run as a standalone script.
+For familiarizing oneself the overall workflow, we recommend starting with the tutorial Jupyter Notebook located at `notebooks/spectral_unmixing_tutorial.ipynb` that demonstrates the calibration procedure and spectral unmixing for the real data of Claisen-Schmidt condensation reaction and reproduces the Figure 1c,d from the article.

-For familiarizing oneself the overall workflow, we recommend starting with the scripts `uv-vis-absorption-spectroscopy/examples/versatility` folder as easy-to-understand, minimal examples of spectral processing.
+In the second chapter of the notebook, the user is guided through the process of performing the same calibration and spectral unmixing using the high-level methods from this repository.

-For instance, the `Beckmann_WaiShing.py` is first running the calibration routines `perform_calibration()` for each of the components of the reaction mixture, and then executes the `process_plate()` method that iterates over the spectra from separate vials of the vial plate and applies the unmixing algorithm.
-The results are returned as `pandas` DataFrame object containing the concentrations of the components in each vial.
-Calibration procedures take the spectra of the pure components and construct the calibration matrix that is used in the unmixing algorithm and the concentration calculation.
+Processing for all the reactions we studied is implemented in the respective scripts in the `robowski/uv_vis_absorption_spectroscopy/examples` folder.
+The calibration script (name begins with `calibration_`) should be executed first, and the spectral unmixing script (name begins with `process_`) should be executed after that.
+Unmixing is performed for all the vial plates obtained in a given experimental run.

-Processing for all the other reactions we studied is implemented in the respective scripts in the `uv-vis-absorption-spectroscopy/examples` folder and follows the same pattern, with the calibration executed first (sometimes in a dedicated script usually named like `construct_reference...` or `construct_calibration`), and the spectral unmixing executed after that for all the vial plates obtained in a given experimental run -- usually in a script whose name begins with `process_...`.
-The processing results are saved into data folder, specifically as the `results/product_concentration.csv` table in directory containing the raw data for the given experimental run.
+The processing results are saved into a subdirectory `results/` of the run directory, specifically as the `results/product_concentration.csv` table relative to the directory containing the raw data for the given experimental run.

 ### 3D visualization of the yield maps